Output Quality

 Input Refinement

-Most quality improvement comes from refining inputs:
+Most quality improvement comes from refining inputs.
+Your input inventory is your improvement roadmap:

 - Outputs miss nuance: Add context about stakeholders, history, or constraints